H4rtyEncrypt/H4rtyEncrypt/README.md

 I've had a strong interest in computers since I was 11, with a relentless curiosity to understand their inner workings.
 Now at 16, I've developed a robust skill set in various areas, including social engineering, security, and networking.

 I began exploring social engineering at the age of 13 and have since generated a notable income at my age (in the range of xx,xxx.xx).
-My programming experience includes developing Python and HTML projects for clients via Telegram.

 From 2021 to 2023, I successfully managed a Telegram group focused solely on social engineering, growing it to over 1,000 members.